 EXPERT TIP 🤓

-Although a GP referral is necessary, this can be done via a virtual GP in most cases.
+Although a GP referral is necessary, this can be done via a virtual GP nowadays.
 Providers usually offer this service as a free additional benefit with your core policy.

-An important aspect to understand when it comes to Employee Health Insurance, is that it won’t cover everything.
-Generally, medical conditions are split into two categories.
+An important aspect to understand about Employee Health Insurance is that it won’t cover everything.
+Medical conditions are split into two categories.
 These are:

 Employee Health Insurance will only cover acute conditions.
-This means if an employee has a chronic health condition, the ongoing care for it will always be provided by the NHS.
+So, if an employee has a chronic health condition, the ongoing care for it will always be provided by the NHS.
 This is why having a policy will never fully replace the NHS.

-For some types of care and treatment, it will cost extra to add these on to the policy.
+For some types of care and private medical treatment, it will cost more to add these to the policy.
 We explain how different levels of cover work next.

-How much coverage your employees get is down to you, the employer.
+How much coverage your employees get is down to you as their employer.

-When it comes to setting up Employee Health Insurance you will get to choose the level of cover you want to offer.
-Generally, the most basic policies will only offer inpatient treatment and cancer cover, which we discuss in more detail below.
-This means if employees need diagnostic testing, such as CT / MRI scans and blood tests they will have to go through the NHS.
+When setting up Employee Private Health Insurance, you will choose the level of cover for your employees.
+The most basic policies will only offer inpatient treatment and extensive cancer cover.
+This means if employees need diagnostic testing, such as CT / MRI scans and blood tests, they will have to go through the NHS.

-As you can imagine, the more outpatient cover you offer, the more expensive the policy becomes.
-Depending on the level of cover you opt for, you and your staff could also benefit from:
+The more outpatient cover included on the policy, the more expensive the plan becomes.
+Depending on the level of cover you opt for, your staff could also get access to:

-We recommend at least some level of outpatient cover on the policy.
+We recommend at least some level of outpatient cover on your group policy.
 This can speed up the diagnosis of conditions compared to waiting for the NHS.

 Joseph Toft